Recorder History Optimization

 5. Temporary/Time-Bound Data

-Attributes: next_api_poll, next_midnight_turnover, last_api_fetch, last_cache_update, last_turnover, last_error, error
+Attributes: timestamp, next_api_poll, next_midnight_turnover, last_api_fetch, last_cache_update, last_turnover, last_error, error

 Reason: